namukang/princetonroaring20.com/music.markdown

 the group yearly.
 The music director not only runs rehearsals, but also oversees the production of our CDs and sings as full member of the group.
-For questions concerning music and performance, you can contact our current music director, Miyuki Miyagi, at mmiyagi@princeton.edu.
+For questions concerning music and performance, you can contact our current music director, Katherine Ortmeyer, at ortmeyer@princeton.edu.

 ### CDs